lyett/pug-jekyll-plugin/README.md

 ## HOWTO

  1. Install Pug with NPM. e.g. `$ npm install pug -g`
+ 2. Install Pug Command Line with NPM e.g. '$ npm install pug-cli -g.
+Run '$ pug --help' to see available commands.
- 1. Place the `pug.rb` file into your Jekyll installation under `_plugins/`
+ 3. Place the `pug.rb` file into your Jekyll installation under `_plugins/`
- 1. All static pages and posts ending in the extension `.pug` are now processed through Pug automatically.
+ 4. All static pages and posts ending in the extension `.pug` are now processed through Pug automatically.
- 1. Layouts need special treatment, see below.
+ 5. Layouts need special treatment, see below.

+ See https://pugjs.org (Offical site) or https://www.npmjs.com/package/pug for more details.

 ## Applying Pug to Layouts

 Unfortunately Jekyll doesn't yet allow plugins to pre-process layout files before further processing.
 To write your layouts in Pug, you therefore have to render them externally.
 Fortunately this only needs to be done frequently for a small period of time, during layout development.

 During layout development, we recommend: